sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 To install Windows Server 2008 R2 SP1, Windows Server 2012, SQL Server, or SharePoint 2013, you can go to the web sites that are listed in this section.
 You can install most software prerequisites through the SharePoint 2013 Start page.
 The software prerequisites are also available from web sites that are listed in this section.
 You can enable the Web Server (IIS) role and the Application Server role in Server Manager.

-In scenarios where installing prerequisites directly from the Internet is not possible you can download the prerequisites and then install them from a network share.
+In scenarios where installing prerequisites directly from the Internet isn't possible you can download the prerequisites and then install them from a network share.
 For more information, see [Install prerequisites for SharePoint Server from a network share](install-prerequisites-from-network-share.md).

 - [Windows 7 and Windows Server 2008 R2 Service Pack 1 (SP1) (KB 976932)](https://go.microsoft.com/fwlink/p/?LinkId=214566)